dkroderos/design-patterns/builder/README.md

-# Builder Pattern for Centralized Queueing System for Pag-Ibig Office
+# Builder Pattern for Flexible Creation of Objects
 Welcome to my GitHub repository for a simple implementation of Builder Pattern.
 In this README, I'll provide a brief overview of the Builder Pattern and how it's applied in this project.

 # What is the Builder Pattern?